Snow line: Glacier equilibrium line

 The glacier equilibrium line is the point of transition between the accumulation zone and ablation zone.
 It is the line where the mass of these two zones is equal.
 Depending on the thickness of the glacier, this line can seem as though it is leaning more towards one zone but it is determined by the actual mass of ice in either zone.
 The rates of ablation and accumulation can also be used to determine the location of this line.

 This point is an important location to use in determining whether a glacier is growing or shrinking.
 A higher glacier equilibrium line will indicate that the glacier is shrinking, whereas a lower line will indicate that the glacier is growing.
 The terminus of a glacier advances or retreats based on the location of this equilibrium line.

 Scientists are using remote sensing to better estimate the locations of this line on glaciers around the world.
 Using satellite imagery, scientists are able to identify whether the glacier is growing or receding.
 This is a very helpful tool for analyzing glaciers that are difficult to access.
 Using this technology we can better gauge the effects of climate change on glaciers around the world.

 Records

 The highest mountain in the world below the snow line is Ojos del Salado.

-Approximate levels

-Compare the usage of "snow line" indicating the boundary between snow and non-snow.